ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 ### **ScEventRemoveElement**

 This class represents sc-event of removing specified listen sc-element.
-You can use all methods from objects of this class that arc accessable from `ScElementaryEvent` class.
+You can use all methods from objects of this class that arc accessible from `ScElementaryEvent` class.

 ### **ScEventChangeLinkContent**

 This class represents sc-event of changing content for listen sc-link.
-You can use all methods from objects of this class that arc accessable from `ScElementaryEvent` class.
+You can use all methods from objects of this class that arc accessible from `ScElementaryEvent` class.

 ---